 Symbolism And Meaning In Victorian Jewellery

-Throughout the Victorian era, jewellery makers and wearers perfected the art of symbolism through their jewellery items.
+Throughout the Victorian era, Victorian jewellery makers and wearers perfected the art of symbolism through their jewellery items.
 Many pieces of antique jewellery are full of secret messages and sentiment, but the Victorian era, in particular, was obsessed with symbolism and motifs.

 Symbolic jewellery can hold great significance for the wearer, because of the symbol itself and how its relation to their personality, or because of the person that gave them the item.